Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cClZj4mc7TI.md

 ### Transcript

-> what does my shirt say my shirt says hiragana that means uh banana in japanese hiragana is a writing system but it's written in katakana which is the oh yeah so it's a joke oh god it's a funny hoodie you guys it's a hilarious hilarious joke this is a serious dream jace we don't joke about here
+> what does my shirt say my shirt says hiragana that means, banana in japanese hiragana is a writing system but it's written in katakana which is the oh yeah so it's a joke oh god it's a funny hoodie you guys it's a hilarious hilarious joke this is a serious dream jace we don't joke about here